nextgis/nextgis_frontend/packages/cesium-map-adapter/README.md

-# OpenLayers map adapter
+# Cesium map adapter

-Webmap adapter to use [OpenLayers](https://openlayers.org/) GIS framework
+Webmap adapter to use [Cesuim](https://openlayers.org/) GIS framework

 This library is not intended for using directly in the browser.